Standing up to China and diplomacy to go hand in hand to end border tensions

 Prepared for action in winter, acted in summer: China had this planned for some time now

 On the other hand, India also wants to ensure that the work on the border infrastructure also does not slow down.
 There has been a constant effort on the part of China to slow down the infrastructure work being undertaken by India in the Galwan Valley.
 The source cited above says that the display of military might by China is to ensure that both the border and the bi-lateral trade takes place on its own terms.
-However India is entirely sensitive of these issues and will negotiate on its own terms.
+However, India is entirely sensitive of these issues and will negotiate on its own terms.

-Meanwhile an Indian Army statement said that the Indian and Chinese troops have disengaged in the Galwan areas where they clashed on the night of June 15-16.
+Meanwhile, an Indian Army statement said that the Indian and Chinese troops have disengaged in the Galwan areas where they clashed on the night of June 15-16.
 While India lost 20 soldiers, including a colonel, there are chances that the casualty rate may rise.
 This is because many are injured.

 Some soldiers are still missing and some of them who were taken captive were released following talks by both sides.
 Sources say that the Chinese were present in large numbers and were armed with nail studded iron rods and stones.